adonisjs/adonisjs.com/content/blog_posts/articles/whats-coming-next-adonisjs-6.md

 As you can see, we have something that is very similar to frontend meta-frameworks like NextJS or NuxtJS, **but backed with the power of AdonisJS**.
 We are able to use any AdonisJS feature, like Lucid, Mail, Events, etc in our backend code.

 Some may say that this is not a good idea, that we are loosing the spirit of AdonisJS, or that we are trying to do too much.
-Feel free to not use it if you don't like it.
-But we think that this is great to open the door to this possibility, if some people want to use it.
+You are free to not use it if you don't like this approach.
+But we think that this is great to open the door to that possibility, if some people want to use AdonisJS this way.

-Also note this is very barebone example, but we can imagine building something more advanced on top of it.
+Also note, this is very barebone example, but we can imagine building something way more advanced on top of it.
 At least, the API provided by `@adonisjs/vite` will allow us and the community to build something like this.
+[Radonis](https://radonis.vercel.app/) was an excellent example of that.

 :::note
 If you speak French, Romain and I did a live stream of 2 hours ( 🥵 ) about this exact topic.
 You can [watch it here](https://www.youtube.com/watch?v=V1K2Gp3L95Y).
 We showed an example of SSR with InertiaJS + AdonisJS + Vite, and also a basic [Vike](https://vike.dev/) integration in AdonisJS.